Teenage Substance Misuse

 It is also very possible that teenagers are abusing performance-enhancing drugs.
 There are many adolescent drug abuse cases that suggest that student athletes take performance-enhancing drugs in order to make the cut or sustain their position in the team.
 For these teens, their sport is their life, and they are willing to compromise their health by taking steroids or other performance-enhancing drugs in an effort to improve at their sport.

 In addition, certain factors make it more likely that teens will start abusing drugs.
-According to Medline Plus, these factors include:
+According to Medline Plus

 - Genetics.
 If a teen’s parents or other immediate family members have struggled with abuse and addiction, it increases the likelihood of the teen developing a substance abuse issue as well.